openzfs/openzfs-docs/docs/Performance and Tuning/Hardware.rst

    data is undefined.
 There are reports of RAID 5 and 6 arrays being lost during reconstruction when the controller encounters silent corruption.
-ZFS' checksums allow it to avoid this situation by determining if not enough information exists to reconstruct data.
-In which case, the file is listed as damaged in zpool status and the system administrator has the opportunity to restore it from a backup.
+ZFS' checksums allow it to avoid this situation by determining whether enough information exists to reconstruct data.
+If not, the file is listed as damaged in zpool status and the system administrator has the opportunity to restore it from a backup.

 -  IO response times will be reduced whenever the OS blocks on IO